petros-d/docs/docs/api-keys.md

       <img src="/img/docs/create-api-key.png" alt="Create API Key button" />
     </div>

 From here, you can copy the API key ID and secret for use in API calls and CI/CD pipelines.
-The API key ID and secret are equivalent to a username and password that last indefinitely unless explicitly changed.
 Make sure to save the key secret securely, as this is the only time you will have access to see it in plain text.

 :::tip